top of page

 There are few places on Earth where a human can come and experience such surreal conditions as Iceland.
 From boiling volcanoes to near arctic tundras the typical indicators of a place like weather, and geography paint an opaque picture of the reality on the ground.
 The only place on Earth where the mid ocean ridge can be seen on land.
 Its creation is the result of divergent tectonic activity between the North American and Eurasian plates and the millions of years of subsequent volcanic activity.
 The ridge, which represents the distinction between the New World and the Old World, explains why Iceland's environment is so unique, so volatile and so mysterious.
 There’s a reason they trained Luna astronauts here.

-It's that environment that has Rebecca Rusch, Chris Burkard and Angus Morton embarking on a self supported cross country fat bike expedition over the Icelandic highlands on a previously unattempted route.
+It's that environment that has Rebecca Rusch, Chris Burkard, and Angus Morton embarking on a self supported cross country fat bike expedition over the Icelandic highlands on a previously unattempted route.
 With deep snow still blanketing the nation the team will have to carve their own path, making progress slow, unpredictable and at the mercy of mother nature.
 All with the mission to better understand the idiosyncratic volcanic nation, and the landscape it's created.
 Departing Thursday April 1 the trio hope to complete the 300+ mile journey in a little over a week, that is of course, if Iceland cooperates.

 The team will be reporting from the field frequently, so please stay tuned as we share expedition updates, photos, and moments along the way.

-The ICELAND EXPEDITION TEAM
+THE ICELAND EXPEDITION TEAM

 FE7909A2-62ED-4FAD-82B0-0FC7D83BEDF1.jpe